 Side-effects in expressions are not allowed in SPARK.
 Therefore,

 is not allowed to modify its parameter

-Let's turn to an abstract state machine version of stack, where the unit
+Let's turn to an abstract state machine version of a stack, where the unit

-provides a single instance of stack.
-The content of the stack (global variables
+provides a single instance of a stack.
+The content of the stack (global

 Top) is not directly visible to clients.
-On this stripped
+In

-and body are marked to be in the SPARK subset.
+clients.
+The package spec and body are marked as being in the SPARK subset.

 Top, which is not allowed in SPARK.